igormironchik/qt-widgets-on-real-example/chapter02/surface.md

 motion on each key frame, updating counters and emitting frames for drawing.
 Important to connect to newFrame() signal as queued one, as present() method invoked in non-GUI thread.
-And very important to emit full copy of image because if we will emit temporary image object it will be destroyed and in slot we will try to aceess destroyed memory.
+And very important to emit full copy of image because if we will emit temporary image object the data in it will be destroyed as original QImage uses data from QVideoFrame directly and in slot we will try to aceess destroyed memory.

 Motion detection is made with help of OpenCV and is quite simple, look.